AI Outreach Automation

 Recovery complexity:

-The problem with passwords: When you give an app your email password (or app password), you give it access to everything:
+The clearest advantage OAuth holds over any password-based method is scope.
+When you give an app your email password — or an app password — you give it access to everything:

 Gmail OAuth scopes: